 ‘Not normal’: Social media reacts after Trump makes bizarre comments about a fly he’s bothered by on stage

-Former President Donald Trump expressed his frustration over a fly that approached his lecturn in a bizarre moment during a rally speech.
+Former President Donald Trump expressed his frustration over a fly that approached his lectern in a bizarre moment during a rally speech.

 Trump was on stage at Prairie du Chien, Wisconsin, making a point about a hat, when he appeared to get distracted by the creature.